 Thus, it is normal to lose up to about 100 hairs a day on one's comb, brush, in the basin or on the pillow, as a result of the normal scalp hair cycle.

-- Illness, especially if there is fever
+- Acute or chronic illness, especially if there is fever

 - Surgical operation

 - Weight loss, unusual diet, or nutritional deficiency (eg, iron deficiency/)

 - Certain medications

 - Discontinuing the contraceptive pill